echeran/smile-of-murugan/webbook/chapter01.md

-The final stages of the Tamil-Kannada split, and the beginnings of ancient Tamil literature, were accompanied by conscious efforts of grammarians and a body of bardic poets to set up a kind of norm, a literary standard, which was called *ceyyu!*—or the refined, poetic language or alternatively *centamil*-the elegant, polished, high Tamil.
-The final outcome of these events—the creation of a literature of very high standard and of a rich and refined linguistic mediumfound expression in the excellent descriptive grammar Tolkāppiyam, one of the most brilliant achievements of human intellect in India.
+The final stages of the Tamil-Kannada split, and the beginnings of ancient Tamil literature, were accompanied by conscious efforts of grammarians and a body of bardic poets to set up a kind of norm, a literary standard, which was called *ceyyuḷ*—or the refined, poetic language or alternatively *centamiḻ*—the elegant, polished, high Tamil.
+The final outcome of these events—the creation of a literature of very high standard and of a rich and refined linguistic medium—found expression in the excellent descriptive grammar *Tolkāppiyam*, one of the most brilliant achievements of human intellect in India.

 @tbl-earliest-south-indian-writing
 and
 @fig-time-gap-tamil-other-dravidian